-Bill Henningsgaard Fund For Children
+Bill Henningsgaard Fund for Children

 Bill Henningsgaard was the founding board chair and executive director of Eastside Pathways.
 His bold vision and deep belief in the power of community launched our collective impact movement in East King County.
 Tragically, Bill passed away in August 2013—but his legacy continues to shape and inspire our work every day.